Stoneville, North Carolina: Airports

-Rockingham County NC Shiloh Airport is a county-owned public-use airport which serves the town as well as the nearby population centers of Madison, Eden, and Reidsville.
+Rockingham County NC Shiloh Airport is a county-owned public-use airport that serves Stoneville, Madison, Eden, and Reidsville.

 Highways

 Stoneville is centered around the crossroads of Main Street (North Carolina Highway 770) and Henry Street.
-U.S. Route 220 bypasses the town to the west, connecting Stoneville to Martinsville, Virginia in the north and Greensboro in the south, and U.S. Route 311/North Carolina Highway 135 passes south of the town between the central business district and the airport.
+U.S. Route 220 bypasses the town to the west, connecting Stoneville to Martinsville, Virginia, in the north and Greensboro in the south, and U.S. Route 311/North Carolina Highway 135 passes south of the town between the central business district and the airport.

 Rail

 The Winston-Salem District of the Norfolk Southern Railroad passes north–south through Stoneville, bisecting the town.